4.1a Does the combined authority corporate plan include a net zero target and make tackling the climate emergency one of its main priorities? - /

 - Medium

-Has the combined authority adopted a new governance or decision making process to put tackling the climate emergency at the heart of every decision made?
-Two tier criteria Criteria met if climate implications are listed or referenced for all combined authority decisions at their full meetings.
+Has the combined authority adopted a new governance or decision making process to put tackling the climate emergency at the heart of every council decision made?
+Two-tier criteria First tier criteria met if climate implications are listed or referenced for all council decisions at full council.
 Climate implications can be considered through Environmental Implications or an Integrated Impact Assessment if this includes a climate or environmental sub-heading or section.
-Additional points if the combined authority is using a detailed impact assessment tool to assess the climate implications of all combined authority decisions. | 4 out of 11 councils got full marks for this question. |
+Second tier criteria met if the council is using a detailed impact assessment tool to assess the climate implications of all council decisions. | councils got full marks for this question. |

 - Volunteer Research